Authority and Discernment

 Sea creatures and land animals are below.

 In Gen. 1.26-30, Adam is given authority over that which God had already created.
 In Gn.
-1.26, the word “rule” is used relative to “…over all the earth.”
+1.26, the word “rule” is used relative to “…rule over all the earth.”

 Just as Adam perceives himself as alive and whole, which correlates with the Tree of Life, the Tree of Good and Bad presents an option, but perhaps an option not well understood.
 Verse 17 indicates that choice will require discernment or wisdom as to what is good (Tree of Life) and that bad should be left untouched (“surely die”).
-The later argument from the Satan-Serpent leans toward rebellion and is described in the Temptation (Adam and Eve).
+The later argument from the Satan-Serpent leans toward rebellion and is described as the Temptation (Adam and Eve).
 Disobedience associates rebellion, with obedience representing what is good.

 Experience sharpens lessons in discernment, of that there is no doubt.
 In Gen. 2.19-20, Adam gains his first steps into a new experience—Adam is given experiences by being given the authority to name.
 God then forms all the animals and brings them to Adam, “…brought them unto Adam to see what he would call them.”
 God wanted to see how Adam would name the animals.
 The groundwork for how we discern and how we name is laid.
 Scripture thus associates Adam with the attribute of discernment and the authority to name forming a proper pathway toward soul development.